linnos/SurvivalRPG/README.md

 # SurvivalRPG
 ---------------
-A game Kenny and I are working on
+A game that is being created by a group of friends!

+Martin - Programmer
+Kenny - Artist
+Mark - Story
+Charles - Balance
+Jimmy - Music